FAQs

 I am on the Māori electoral roll, does this affect who I can vote for?

-Yes, if you are on the Māori roll you can only vote for those standing for a Māori constituency.
+Yes, if you are on the Māori roll you can only vote for those standing in a Māori constituency.
+You can learn more about our constituencies here

 Elections